-CAM Plot Wizard - New Plo pt Х Start Process Choose a name for this plot and choose the type of output Output Size Design Position Define the name which will be used to identify this plot in dialogs and reports.
+CAM Plot Wizard - New Pl ot × Start Process Choose a name for this plot and choose the type of output Output Size Design Position Define the name which will be used to identify this plot in dialogs and reports.
 Also choose the type of output.
-Name: Plot 1 Plot Group: Windows ■ Finish Plot Group: Windows Qutput To: Windows Printer Name: <default printer=""></default>
+Name: Plot 1 Plot Group: Windows ~ Plot String: Qutput To: Windows ~ Printer Name: Celault Printer>